latyanvikas/sparkify_capstone/README.md

 # Project Motivation <a name="motivation"></a>
 We will be predicting the churn for the customers those are using sparkify streaming services.
 We have been provided with a large data sets of 12 GB for the users who have been using sparkify, however, I will be using a subset of this data.

+Essential skills that I have learned through this project are

 * Essential skills that I have learned through this project are
 * Load large datasets into Spark and manipulate them using Spark SQL and Spark Data frames
 * Use the machine learning APIs within Spark ML to build and tune models
 * Integrate the skills you’ve learned in the Spark course and the Data Scientist Nanodegree program

 Initially it was quite challenging to build ML algorithms using spark as I was doing it for the first time.
-I have been using spark from quite some time, I found it was easy to the feature engineering.
+I have been using spark from quite some time, I found it was easy to build features using spark.
 This project has given me further insights as how we can do complex data engineering tasks and build the ML algorithms using spark.
 It’s going to be really useful for me as I don’t have depend on scikit-learn to implement ML algorithms.

-# ibraries Used <a name="library"></a>
+# Libraries Used <a name="library"></a>

 In order to build the sparkify churn model, I have used followin libraries